brson/hackmd-collab/rust-compilation-model-calamity.md

 <!-- TODO dcalvin doesn't like "and like, whatever" -->

 When I worked on Rust heavily it was common for me to have at least three copies of the repository on the computer, hacking on one while all the others were building and testing.
-I would start building workspace 1, switch screen/tmux tabs, remember what's going on over here in workspace 2, hack on that for a while, start building in workspace 2, switch tabs, etc. Little flow, constant context switching.
+I would start building workspace 1, switch terminals, remember what's going on over here in workspace 2, hack on that for a while, start building in workspace 2, switch terminals, etc. Little flow, constant context switching.

 This was (and probably is) typical of other Rust developers too.

 (*) OK, Rust's compile time actually wasn't _always_ terrible.
-The [first Rust compiler][frc], written in [OCaml], had extremely simple static analysis, and extremely naive code generation.
-It still builds today.
-Check it out if you're curious.
-I just did:
+The [first Rust compiler][frc], called `rustboot`, written in OCaml, had extremely simple static analysis, and extremely naive code generation.
+Here's how long it takes to build:

 ```
 TODO
 ```

-Only TODO minutes.
-Oh those halcyon days.
-For comparison here's a build of [today's compiler][tc] (as of TODO):
+That's only TODO minutes.
+For comparison here's a build of [today's compiler][tc] (as of December 2019):

 ```
 TODO